Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Experiments

 {\bf Comparison of Results}{ Figures \ref{Fig:3}, \ref{Fig:4}, \ref{Fig:5}, and \ref{Fig:6} and Tables \ref{t3} and \ref{t4} qualitatively and quantitatively show the performance of each model.
-Although all models were trained on the same datasets, the regular 1D and 2D FNO showed significantly poor performances, even within the time interval ($0\leq t\leq 0.3$ for Burgers, $0\leq t\leq 1$ for advection) of the training samples.
-By contrast, for Flux FNO, we proposed an inference well over the entire time interval ($0.3 \leq t \leq 0.6$) for Burgers, $1\leq t \leq 5$ for advection) of the test samples.
+Although all models were trained on the same datasets, the regular 1D and 2D FNO showed significantly poor performances compared to Flux FNO, even within the time interval ($0\leq t\leq 0.3$ for Burgers, $0\leq t\leq 1$ for advection) of the training samples.
+By contrast, for Flux FNO, we proposed an inference well over the entire time interval ($0 \leq t \leq 0.6$ for Burgers, $0\leq t \leq 5$ for advection) of the test samples.
 Note that Flux FNO performed well despite the light architecture of the neural networks.
+The performance of the 2D FNO is somewhat better than that of the 1D FNO, primarily because the vanilla FNO is well-suited for approximating distributions across a broad function space.
+In our experiments, the 1D FNO must contend with distributions of functions that dynamically change at each time step.
+This variability leads to poor training convergence and an inability to effectively learn specific distributions.